SHREY-NAIK/Cardano-Zero-One-Game/README.md

 Once you have Plutus development environment, to compile the smart contract follow these instructions:

 - Run `nix-shell` inside `plutus-app` folder.
-- Change directory to `ppbl-course-02/project-303/Zero One Game` folder.
+- Change directory to `Zero One Game` folder.
 - Then execute `cabal update` command.

 ## Preparation